 - Action Girl: And does it without any superpowers, no less.

 - Anti-Villain: Waller, being more antagonistic of the League, is a Type 3.
 She does some pretty shady things, but never truly crosses the line.

 - Badass Normal: Takes on Brainithor with a handgun.
 Granted, it's a high-tech handgun, but still.

 - Black Boss Lady

 - Break Them by Talking: Batman confronts her in her bathroom and starts his usual intimidation tactics.
 This is her response... and Batman can't find a single hole in her logic.
-(They do later on disagree, very strongly, about the means to the end.)
+(They later disagree, very strongly, about acceptable means to the end.)